Spectral Methods in Microeconomics: Markets and Imperfect Measurement

 \section{Markets and Imperfect Measurement}

-Practically-minded readers may have a nagging worry.
 Imagine one of the models we have presented actually describes an economic situation.
-How can an analyst use these models without direct access to the data we have taken as given (e.g., the matrices $M$ or $B$)?
-In practice, such objects are, at best, observed imperfectly.
+How can an analyst use these models without direct access to data such as the matrices $M$ or $B$?
+Imperfect inference of these objects is the best we can hope for.
+This section presents a response to this challenge in the context of a network game from the theory of firm behavior, following \cite{GaleottiGolubGoyalTalamasTamuz2026}.
+In addition to being a point of entry into statistical questions, this application illustrates how network game theory applies to a case with traditional economic ingredients like prices and quantities.

-This section exposits an approach to this in the context of a network game from the theory of firm behavior from \cite{GaleottiGolubGoyalTalamasTamuz2024}, which also illustrates how network game theory can be applied to situations with traditional economic ingredients, such as prices and quantities.
-The agents in this model are \( n \) firms (businesses), selling distinct goods (e.g., computers, VR headsets, math textbooks, etc.).
-Each chooses an action $x_i$, which is the price of its good.
-Quantities sold as a function of prices are $q(x)=q^0+Mx$, where $q^0 \in \mathbb{R}^n$ and $M$ is an $n$-by-$n$ matrix satisfying the normalization $M_{ii}=-1$ for all $i$.
-A firm pays a cost $c_i$ per unit sold, and firm $i$'s profits are $ u_i(x) = q_i(x)(p_i-c_i).$ Solving for the Nash equilibrium of the game yields the following analogue of \cref{eq:Nash}: when costs are perturbed by $\dot{c}$, equilibrium prices are perturbed by
+The agents are \( n \) firms selling distinct goods.
+Each chooses an action $x_i$, the price of its good.
+Quantities sold as a function of prices are $q(x)=q^0+Mx$, where $q^0 \in \mathbb{R}^n$.
+Here $M$ is an $n$-by-$n$ matrix satisfying $M_{ii}=-1$ for all $i$---which, as it turns out, is just a normalization.
+The entries of $M$ capture relationships between the goods.
+If $M_{ij}>0$ then $j$ is called a \emph{substitute} to $i$, since more of $i$ is consumed when $j$ becomes more expensive.
+If, on the other hand, $M_{ij}<0$, then $j$ is called a \emph{complement} to $i$.
+Under some standard microeconomic assumptions, $M$ is negative semidefinite.

+Firm $i$'s profit---which it seeks to maximize---is $ u_i(x) = q_i(x)(x_i-c_i),$ where $c_i$ is the firm's per-unit production cost.
+The relationships in $M$ create strategic spillovers in pricing: one firm's pricing affects others' optimization problems.
+Solving for the Nash equilibrium of the game yields the following analogue of \cref{eq:Nash}: when costs are perturbed by $\dot{c}$, equilibrium prices are perturbed by